Battle of Wake Island: PBY visit and carrier strike (December 20–21)

 On 21 December 49 aircraft attacked Wake, striking from a Japanese carrier group consisting of the Hiryu and Soryu.
 After the raid, an F4F Wildcat was launched to try to follow the carrier planes back to their base, and the Wake commander also notified Pearl of the attack.
 There was an additional air raid later that day, with 33 G3M2 Nells striking Wake, and this killed a platoon sergeant and wounded several others; these came from the Japanese base on Roi.

 On 22 December, a carrier air raid from the Hiyru and Soryu consisting of 39 planes arrived.
 The Wildcats defended, and in the ensuing air battle, both were shot down, with one just making it back to base and the other was not heard from.
 The Japanese admiral Abe of the carrier group was impressed by the courage of two Marine pilots and made a note of this.

-Meanwhile, back at Pearl, Commander Pye was also impressed by the brave defense, who had gotten the reports from the PBY visit.
+Meanwhile, back at Pearl, Vice Admiral Pye was also impressed by the brave defense, who had gotten the reports from the PBY visit.
 This increased the Americans' resolve to rescue Wake even if it meant risking the Tangier.
 The idea would be to send the Tangier in with two destroyers to do the relief mission.
 Further out to sea the two carrier groups would support the operation.
 However, it was a race against time, as the Japanese fleet would arrive the morning of the 23 December 1941.

 During this time, there was a US Naval force on the way that was going to resupply Wake on 24 December, but it did not work as planned as the Japanese second wave took the island on 23 December before this could take place.
 American and Japanese dead from the fighting between December 8 and 23 were buried on the island even before the last stand on 23 December.